-- The overall number of visible scaleups has increased to 8, 457 a significant increase of 119% since the first Index in 2017, which identified 3,856 visible scaleups. - A further 2,951 in the scaling pipeline.
-This is the first time we have published the visible pipeline figure in the ScaleUp Index, which refers to UK businesses. recording turnover of over £10m or assets of £5.1m +, that have increased their turnover or headcount by between 10% and 19% per annum for three years within the five year period observed. - These figures indicate that despite the challenges of the past five years, scaleups
+• The overall number of visible scaleups has increased to 8,457 - a significant increase of 119% since the first Index in 2017, which identified 3,856 visible scaleups

+• A further 2,951 in the scaling pipeline.
+This is the first time we have published the visible pipeline figure in the Scaleup Index, which refers to UK businesses, recording turnover of over £10m or assets of £5.1m+, that have increased their turnover or headcount by between 10% and 19% per annum for three years within the five year period observed

-- continue to demonstrate a high capacity for innovation and growth. - 4,876 scaleup companies had two or more "scaling periods" between 2012 and 2021, this represents 58% of overall scaleups, with 32% of these going through 3 or more scaling periods. - When considering the different types of scaling event: 25% were achieved by increases in both headcount and turnover: 37% by scaling turnover alone; and 35% by headcount. - Visible scaleups are found across sectors and across the whole UK with notable scaleup clusters outside of London in Edinburgh, Bristol, Buckinghamshire, Manchester and Leeds. - A total of 1.581 visible scaleups companies are backed by equity funding; between 2012 and 2021. these businesses raised investment worth £43.5b over 4,596 deals.
-With £8.82bn invested into visible scaleups in 2021 across 382 deals. - BGF remains the top investor by number of investments in visible scaleups, having participated in 128 deals that amounted to £1.10bn between 2012 and 2021.
-However 8 of the top investors by value are international players with only 3 UK entities -with Japan's Softbank the top investor by amount, having invested £2.54bn across 12 deals over the same period.
+• These figures indicate that despite the challenges of the past five years, scaleups continue to demonstrate a high capacity for innovation and growth

+• 4,876 scaleup companies had two or more "scaling periods" between 2012 and 2021, this represents 58% of overall scaleups, with 32% of these going through three or more scaling periods

+• When considering the different types of scaling event: 25% were achieved by increases in both headcount and turnover; 37% by scaling turnover alone; and 35% by headcount

+• Visible scaleups are found across sectors and across the whole UK with notable scaleup clusters outside of London in Edinburgh, Bristol, Buckinghamshire, Manchester and Leeds

+• A total of 1,581 visible scaleups companies are backed by equity funding; between 2012 and 2021, these businesses raised investment worth £43.5b over 4,596 deals.
+With £8.82b invested into visible scaleups in 2021 across 382 deals

+• BGF remains the top investor by number of investments in visible scaleups, having participated in 128 deals that amounted to £1.10b between 2012 and 2021.
+However, eight of the top investors by value are international players with only three UK entities - with Japan's Softbank the top investor by amount, having invested £2.54b across 12 deals over the same period

-- Between 2012 and 2021, notable participants in equity deals alongside BGF included Crowdcube, Seedrs, Balderton Capital, Octopus Ventures, Index Ventures, Accel, Notion Capital, Molten Ventures and IP Group - each of which has been endorsed by the ScaleUp Institute. - The ScaleUp Index once again highlights the significant impact of UK Business Angels and networks, which accounted for £367.9bn worth of investments made in visible scaleups between 2012 and 2021.
-Cambridge Angels is the top Angel investor into scaleups, over this period. having made 44 investments into visible scaleups. - The ScaleUp Index continues to reinforce the importance of Innovate UK grants to visible scaleups - with £31m worth of grants issued in 2021 alone. - Between 2012-2021, Innovate UK supported 506 visible scaleups through a total of
+• Between 2012 and 2021, notable participants in equity deals alongside BGF included Crowdcube, Seedrs, Balderton Capital, Octopus Ventures, Index Ventures, Accel, Notion Capital, Molten Ventures and IP Group - each of which has been endorsed by the ScaleUp Institute

+• The Scaleup Index once again highlights the significant impact of UK business angels and networks; between 2012 and 2021, these respectively participated in deals into visible scaleups worth £3.3b and £365m.
+Cambridge Angels is the top angel investor into scaleups over this period, having made 44 investments grants with a combined value of £318m, with these scaleups leveraging a further £4.51b in private sector investment - a multiple of over fourteen times the initial sum

+• The Scaleup Index continues to reinforce the importance of Innovate UK grants to visible scaleups - with £31m worth of grants issued in 2021 alone

+• Between 2012 and 2021, Innovate UK supported 506 visible scaleups through a total of 1,401

-- 1,401 grants with a combined value of £318m, with these scaleups leveraging a further £4.51bn in private sector investment - a multiple of over fourteen times the initial sum. - The ScaleUp Index shows an increase in diversity among scaleups, 16% of visible scaleups now have at least one female founder, an increase of 30% since our last ScaleUp Index in 2020.
-While 52% of visible scaleups have at least one female c-suite member, and 40% at least one female director. - New analysis of the scaling lifecycle shows 768 scaleups have exited since 2017.
-61 scaleups underwent an IPO, with 707 involved in acquisitions - the latter representing 92.1% of all exits.
+• The Scaleup Index shows an increase in diversity among scaleups.
+16% of visible scaleups now have at least one female founder, an increase of 30% since our last Scaleup Index in 2020.
+While 52% of visible scaleups have at least one female c-suite member, and 40% at least one female director

+• New analysis of the scaling lifecycle shows 768 scaleups have exited since 2017.
+Of these, 61 scaleups underwent an IPO, and 707 were involved in acquisitions - the latter representing 92.1% of all exits